hajarzaid/hajarzaid.github.io/blogs/blog2.md

 > *"Drift is systematically constrained, such that a simple linear readout can extract task information from the population at any given time, and modest plasticity can compensate for the component of drift that does affect the coding dimensions."*

-So even when drift is not in the null space, it is not chaotic.
-The changes are still bounded and structured, and the readout can keep working because the distortion is under control.
-That sounds a lot like saying the system is Lipschitz.
+So even when drift touches the dimensions the decoder cares about, it does not behave randomly.
+The changes are structured and bounded.
+The readout still works because the distortion is limited.
+That is essentially a Lipschitz condition.

 ---

-All of these papers are pointing at the same idea.
-Stability does not require freezing the neural code.
-It just requires that change happens along specific directions or within certain bounds.
-What I am trying to do here is show that Lipschitz continuity captures that kind of structure cleanly, and gives us a way to reason about what a good learning rule actually has to preserve.
+Together, these studies point to a shared conclusion.
+Stability does not require freezing the code.
+It requires that change respects a geometric constraint.
+What I am proposing is to make that constraint explicit in terms of Lipschitz continuity, and to use it to understand what learning must preserve as representations evolve.